An official website of the United States government

 Challenges

-Some states do not currently follow the requirements for void/reversal/cancel records as specified in the T-MSIS data dictionary, particularly for reporting expenditures.
+Some states do not currently follow the requirements for reporting void/reversal/cancel records as specified in the T-MSIS data dictionary.
+This is particularly an issue for the reporting of expenditures.
 States take various approaches for populating data elements in void/reversal/cancel records, leading to inconsistency in interstate comparisons, questions regarding the accuracy of the reporting, and potential inaccurate interpretations of the state’s data.
 Some states have raised questions about how to populate the dollar amount and quantity data elements on void/reversal/cancel records.
 While state Medicaid programs and MMIS may differ, it is important that states utilize uniform T-MSIS reporting methods where those opportunities exist.

 CMS Technical Instruction

-Table 2 provides examples of void claims linked to previous records using both the original ICN approach (rows 1 – 3) as well as the daisy chain ICN approach (rows 4 to 6).
+Table 2 provides examples of void claims linked to previous records using both the original ICN approach (rows 1 – 3) as well as the daisy chain ICN approach (rows 4 - 6).
 Both examples represent a claim family where the original claim is first followed by an adjustment that corrects the value reported in the TOT-BILLED-AMT and then followed by a void/reversal/cancel record.
-In addition to states ensuring that the ICN-ORIG and ICN-ADJ are correctly populated, states using the original ICN approach should ensure that the ADJUDICATION-DATE on claims and PAYMENT-OR-RECOUPMENT-DATE[b] and/or PAYMENT-DATE[b] on financial transactions is populated accurately.
-The record in the claim family with the most recent ADJUDICATION-DATE, PAYMENT-OR-RECOUPMENT-DATE or PAYMENT-DATE will be identified as the most recent submission of the claim.[3]
-For additional information on using the original ICN approach or daisy chain ICN approach to linking claim families, please refer to T-MSIS Data Dictionary Appendix Submitting Adjustment Claims to T-MSIS.
+In addition to states ensuring that the ICN-ORIG and ICN-ADJ are correctly populated, states using the original ICN approach should ensure that the ADJUDICATION-DATE on claims and PAYMENT-OR-RECOUPMENT-DATEE[a] and/or PAYMENT-DATE[a] on financial transactions is populated accurately.
+The record in the claim family with the most recent ADJUDICATION-DATE, PAYMENT-OR-RECOUPMENT-DATE or PAYMENT-DATE will be identified as the most recent submission of the claim[3].

 Table 2 – Using record keys to link void claims to prior submissions